 Looking for a fun science experiment to keep your little Einsteins busy?
-This simple baking soda and vinegar experiment is a perfect outdoor activity for summer and demonstrates how a chemical reaction can really get things moving.
-Read on to find out more!
+This simple baking soda and vinegar experiment is a perfect outdoor activity and demonstrates how a chemical reaction can really get things moving.
+Read on to find out to discover how to make a baking soda vinegar powered steam boat.

 – Baking soda